Song-Kol Lake Pastures

 Kyrgyzstan

-The lake surface glimmers in the sun by day and reflects the starlight by night.
-The white mountain tops emerge on the horizon and all around spread the summer pastures, dotted with clusters of yurts.
-The horses nicker anxiously and the riders slowly sip koumiss.
-It’s a clear sign that we set off to scout!
+The lake surface glimmers in the Sun by day and reflects the starlight by night.
+The white mountain tops emerge on the horizon while Summer camps dot pastures with clusters of yurts.
+The horses nicker anxiously while riders slowly sip koumiss.
+It’s a clear sign that we set off to ride through endless, green pastures surrounding the Song-Kol lake!

 • Days overall